Bobby Greenwood (golfer)

 Robert Stanton Greenwood, Jr. (born October 27, 1938) is an American professional golfer who played on the PGA Tour from 1969 to 1975.
 He is a PGA of America Life Member.

+Early life

 Greenwood was born in Cookeville, Tennessee.
-Prior to his professional career, he was thrice ranked in the Top Ten Amateurs in the United States by Golf Magazine and Golf Digest.
-He was a three-time NCAA-All American at North Texas State University and was inducted into University of North Texas Sports Hall of Fame on November 2, 2002 in Denton, Texas.
-He was inducted into the Tennessee Golf Hall of Fame on September 5, 2007 at Holston Hills Country Club in Knoxville, Tennessee.
-He was inducted as a charter member of the Riverside Military Academy Centennial All-Sports Hall of Fame on October 13, 2007 in Gainesville, Georgia where he was the leading scorer on the basketball team and he hit ten home runs on the RMA baseball team.
+He began golfing at the Cookeville Country Club at the age of 12.

+Amateur career

+Greenwood played college golf at North Texas State University.
+During this era, he was ranked in the Top Ten Amateurs in the United States by Golf Magazine and Golf Digest three times each.

+Professional career

-After a stellar amateur career which included winning over 150 amateur and pro tournaments, Greenwood turned pro in 1969 and won his card for the PGA Tour, tying for 3rd place in the qualifying tournament.
-He played the PGA Tour for seven years winning the Rhode Island Open.
+In 1969, Greenwood turned pro.
+Late in the year, he earned playing privileges for the PGA Tour at Spring 1969 PGA Tour Qualifying School.
+He played the PGA Tour for seven years.
+In 1970, he won the Rhode Island Open, a satellite event on tour.

 After leaving the PGA Tour in 1975, Greenwood was Director of Golf at Sawgrass Country Club in Ponte Vedra Beach, Florida, 1977 and 1978.
-(Home of the Tournament Players Championship, now called The Players).
 A PGA of America Life Member, Greenwood also received the Tennessee 2007 PGA Distinguished Career Award and 2005 PGA President's Council Award.

 Greenwood is now a golf course architect out of his hometown, Cookeville, Tennessee.